-A vitally important Fifth District Court of Appeals case has provided family lawyers with greater clarity regarding the awarding of permanent periodic alimony, and has reaffirmed some well-known and axiomatic family law rules of decision.
+A vitally important Fifth District Court of Appeals (Fifth DCA) case has provided family lawyers with greater clarity regarding the awarding of permanent periodic alimony, and has reaffirmed some well-known and axiomatic family law rules of decision.
 In Hedden v.
 Hedden, a case dealing with alimony and retirement in Florida, the Fifth DCA affirmed that Courts should base alimony awards on current existing circumstances, not on possibilities or mere expectancies “likely but as yet unrealized.”
 240 So.
 3d 148 (Fla.
 5th DCA 2018).
 This is important not just for social security benefits (early retirement or on-time retirement benefits) as under consideration by the court in Hedden, but also for other mere possibilities.
 Florida family law courts are far more disposed toward current and recent information than they are on prognostications of what could or can be if only this or that occurs.
+For questions, you may reach out to us at 407-335-8113 for a consultation with our Orlando alimony attorney.

 Permanent Periodic Alimony Considers All Sources of Income